kruize/autotune/design/API.md

 *Description:*

 The API endpoint `createExperiment` expects the data object of type `JSON` with a structure as shown below.
-The Input Json holds details of the configuration to try, settings to that particular deployment and the details of the deployment.
+The Input JSON holds details of the configuration to try, settings to that particular deployment and the details of the deployment.

 *Sections:*